inventage/atlassian-bitbucket-diy-backup/README.md

 * `amazon-rds`           - Amazon RDS snapshots.
 * `mysql`                - MySQL using "mysqldump" to backup and "mysql" to restore.
 * `postgresql`           - PostgreSQL using "pg_dump" to backup and "pg_restore" to restore.
-* `postgresql93-fslevel` - PostgreSQL 9.3 with data directory located in the file system volume as home directory (so that it will be included implicitly in the home volume snapshot).
+* `postgresql-fslevel` - PostgreSQL with data directory located in the file system volume as home directory (so that it will be included implicitly in the home volume snapshot).

 `BACKUP_ARCHIVE_TYPE`  Strategy for archiving backups and/or copying them to an offsite location, valid values are:

-* `<leave-blank`         - Do not use an archiving strategy.
+* `<leave-blank>`         - Do not use an archiving strategy.
 * `aws-snapshots`        - AWS EBS and/or RDS snapshots, with optional copy to another region.
 * `gpg-zip`              - "gpg-zip" archive
 * `tar`                  - Unix "tar" archive